slac-lcls/networkfox/README.md

 print(out)
 ```

-As you can see, any function can be used as an operation in GraphKit, even ones imported from system modules!
+As you can see, any function can be used as an operation in Networkfox, even ones imported from system modules!

 # License